 Beach Pond

 Beach Pond is a large 430-acre pond that straddles the border between Connecticut and Rhode Island.
 There used to be a state swimming beach at this site on Beach Pond but it has been closed and swimming is not permitted.
-However, a small parking lot has been left for people who want to launch hand carried boats, fish or hike.
-Trailers are not permitted in this parking lot but they are permitted at the small parking lot and boat launch across the street.
+However, there is a relatively new boat ramp and floating dock.

 Beach pond is large and open.
 Arcadia Management Area borders much of the Rhode Island shoreline of the pond and some of the Connecticut shoreline is also State Forest land.
 However, other parts of the Connecticut shoreline are built up with houses.